Highlights of Orkney and Shetland: the 'Islands of the Simmer Dim'

 After our breakfast on board we will disembark in Aberdeen at 08.30hrs approximately.
 We will then return you to your original pick up points by late morning/early afternoon.

-- 5 nights' accommodation: 1 at the Queens Hotel, Lerwick & 2 at the Kirkwall Hotel, Orkney; 2 in 2-berth cabins on Serco Northlink Ferries – dinner, bed & breakfast
+- Five nights' accommodation: one at the Queens Hotel, Lerwick & two at the Kirkwall Hotel, Orkney; two in 2-berth cabins on Serco Northlink Ferries – dinner, bed & breakfast

 - Visits to the Italian Chapel, Skara Brae, St. Magnus Cathedral, Maeshowe, and Jarlshof